smily342/project-portfolio/instructions.md

 ### **Featured projects**

 Mention the projects you are most proud of here; feel free to add all of them!
 The more, the merrier at the beginning of your developer career.
 Make sure to mention all technologies, libraries or APIs you have used.
 Don't feel like you are repeating yourself.
 As a recruiter looking for a React developer – the more React is mentioned – the better.
-If you have other code projects unrelated to this course, feel free to add them, too.
+If you have other code projects unrelated to this course, feel free to add them too.
 For every project, add a link to the GitHub repo and a link to the deployed page, where the project can be viewed live.
 Add a thumbnail image that shows your project and a short summary of what the project is about.

 ### **My words**

 Presenting yourself and your thoughts about programming, career change, remote work, and bootcamping can be extremely helpful for recruiters to gain insight into what you're up to.
 It can be a great way to show off your knowledge and skills - and that you reflect on it.

-During the career coaching program, you will be asked to post reflections on LinkedIn connected to the different topics covered in the bootcamp, this is an excellent opportunity to showcase your reflections to future employers.
-You can leave this empty for now and return to it when you have progressed further in the career coaching program.
-You can also include reflections that you have posted on social media in this section if you have done so.
+During the career program, you will be asked to post reflections on LinkedIn connected to the different topics covered in the bootcamp, this is an excellent opportunity to showcase your reflections to future employers.
+Include the reflections that you have posted on social media in this section.

 ### **Skills**